 - the taxpayer is liable to a High Income Child Benefit Charge (HICBC).

-HMRC may withdraw a notice under Section 8A for 2012/13 and subsequent years if the person requests that we withdraw the notice to file because they do not have any income that requires an SA return to be filed.
-However, the person may be liable to penalties for failure to notify if we agree to withdraw the notice and we subsequently find out that they were liable to IT or CGT, see CH72700.
+HMRC may by virtue of TMA70/S8B withdraw a notice under S8 or S8A for 2012-13 and subsequent years if the person requests that HMRC withdraw the notice to file because they have no income that requires an SA return to be filed.
+The person may be liable to penalties for failure to notify if HMRC agree to withdraw the notice and subsequently find out that they were liable to IT or CGT, see CH72700.

-For CTSA there is an obligation for any company, which is chargeable to tax for an accounting period and that has not received a notice requiring a company tax return, to notify chargeability within 12 months from the end of that accounting period.
+For CTSA by virtue of FA98/Sch18/PARA2 there is an obligation for any company which is chargeable to tax for an accounting period and has not received a notice requiring a company tax return under FA98/SCH18/PARA3 to notify chargeability within 12 months from the end of that accounting period.

-In addition, for accounting periods beginning on or after 22 July 2004, a company is required to notify when it first comes within the charge to CT, or comes back into charge after a period of dormancy, not later than 3 months after the accounting period began.
+For accounting periods beginning on or after 22 July 2004, a company is also required by FA04/S55 to notify not later than 3 months after the accounting period began when it first comes within the charge to Corporation Tax (CT) or comes back into charge after a period of dormancy.

 Employees with New Expenses or Benefits